How to transfer money from your credit card to bank account

 - From a trader or retailer that then goes bust.

-However, this isn’t guaranteed.
-Read our guide to credit card purchase protection.
+But this isn’t guaranteed.
+Read our guide to credit card purchase protection to find out more.

 Can I transfer money from my credit card to someone else’s bank account?